denesfilotas/vscode-blitz3d/README.md

 - Include files might not be recognized when filename is not explicitly specified
 - Multiple open folders are not supported, they might falsely collide with each other
-- Userlibs are only partially supported
-  - Functions without a decorated name (alias) are not syntax highlighted
-  - BBDoc is not available yet for userlib-defined functions
 - Information provided on hover might be incorrect if there are more than one objects with the same name (like a function and a type)
 - Type checking is limited as of now